rbutenuth/mule-quick-starter/README.md

 # Summary

 This whole tool is just a workaround.
 I would be glad if it is no longer necessary because MuleSoft adds the functionality to AnypointStudio 7.
-It has its quirks, and currently debugging is not possible.
+It has its quirks, you have to do some more configuration.
 But it may make your development a little bit faster by saving time for deployments.